vishal-subbu/vishal-subbu.github.io/projects.md

 ### 2. Internship at [John Deere](https://www.deere.co.in/en/john-deere-technology-center/john-deere-asia-technology)
-I modellied the microstructural evolution of steels using phase field techniques.
-The codes were developed in Fortran the pahse field equations and integrated with an Finite-Element code to solve for the elastic stress and strains.
-The microstructural evolutions during austenite-ferrite and eutectic transformations were modelled and compared with experimental observations.
+Microstructure of an alloy determines its mechanical properties to a great extent.
+The effect of microstructure and its effect on the mechanical behaviour is widely documented.
+The effect of processing conditions on the microstructure is of active inteest and understanding this relation can help us in optimising the processing conditions to obtain superior properties.
+Phase field modelling has been successful in modelling evolution of microstructure.
+In this project codes were developed in FORTRAN to solve the Multi Phase Field equations which was coupled with Abaqus to solve the elasticity equations.
+Diffusion equation was also incorporated to model the compostion evolution.
+The Austenite to Ferrite transformation and the Eutectic transformations were modelled and the microstructures obtained were compared with experimental micrographs.

 ### 3. Simulation of deep penetration welding using OpenCL on GPU
 Evaporation and enhanced absorption of heat are involved in achieving deep penetration during welding.
 Such a mode is referred to as keyhole mode in electron beam welding.
 Thermal characteristics during keyhole mode welding play a significant role in the microstructure evolution of the weld.
 Understanding the evolution of the keyhole will also enable prediction of porosity and crack  susceptibility during welding.
 Simulation of the keyhole requires modelling of heat transfer in three dimensions while simultaneously taking into account the solid-liquid and liquid-vapour interactions.
 This complex phenomenon, when coupled with the small grid size and time steps required, increases the computation cost significantly.
 Graphical Processing Units (GPU) can significantly reduce the simulation time.
 [OpenCL](https://www.khronos.org/opencl/) is open source and also has cross-platform compatibility which makes the code portable.
 In this work, an attempt was made to model the characteristics of the keyhole during electron beam welding of beta Ti alloy using GPUs.
 The simulation was benchmarked with experimental studies and the difference in simulation times between CPU and GPU implementation was also quantified to understand the effect of GPU on the runtime.
 The effect of the electron beam radius on the keyhole was parameterised to determine the optimal processing condition.